Helmholtz–Kohlrausch effect: Modelling

-The Helmholtz–Kohlrausch effect has been described in mathematical models by Fairchild and Pirrotta 1991, Nayatani 1997, and most recently by High, Green, and Nussbamm 2023, and Bhaumik and Leloup 2025 (for Virtual Reality environments).Given a color's CIELAB coordinates, these methods produce an adjusted "equivalent achromatic lightness" L*_{EAL}, i.e. the shade of grey humans think is as bright as the color.
+The Helmholtz–Kohlrausch effect has been described in mathematical models by Fairchild and Pirrotta 1991, Nayatani 1997, and more recently by High, Green, and Nussbamm 2023, and Bhaumik and Leloup 2025 (for Virtual Reality environments).
+Given a color's CIELAB coordinates, these methods produce an adjusted "equivalent achromatic lightness" L*_{EAL}, the shade of that is perceived as being the same brightness as the color.

 Effects on industry

 Entertainment

-It is essential for lighting technicians to be aware of the Helmholtz–Kohlrausch effect when working in theaters or in other venues where lighting is often used.
-In order to get the greatest effect to illuminate their stage or theater, the lighting users need to understand that color has an effect on brightness.
-For example, one color may appear brighter than another but really they have the same brightness.
+Lighting technicians make use of the Helmholtz–Kohlrausch effect when working in theaters or other venues, since colors of identical brightness may be caused perceptually different brightnesses.
 On stage, lighting users have the ability to make a white light appear much brighter by adding a color gel.
 This occurs even though gels can only absorb some of the light.
-When lighting a stage, the lighting users tend to choose reds, pinks, and blues because they are highly saturated colors and are really very dim.
-However, we perceive them as being brighter than the other colors because they are most affected by the Helmholtz–Kohlrausch effect.
-We perceive that the color white does not look any brighter to us than individual colors.
-LED lights are a good example of this.
+When lighting a stage, the lighting users tend to choose reds, pinks, and blues.
+Because these colors are highly saturated and strongly induce the Helmholtz–Kohlrausch effect, they can have the same perceived brightness despite some of the light energy being absorbed in the gel.
+Similarly, saturated narrow-spectrum can create high perceived brightness with lower power outputs than a white light.
+LED lights are an example of this.